What is a prepaid card and how does it work?

 While there are some situations where prepaid cards might be helpful, they can come with certain disadvantages.

 One important thing to consider before choosing a prepaid card is whether there are fees associated with certain actions.
-According to the CFPB, you may be charged fees for a number of reasons, like:
+According to the Consumer Financial Protection Bureau (CFPB), you may be charged fees of varying amounts for several reasons, like:

 • Withdrawing cash